spcl/haystack/README.md

 ./get_submodules.sh
 ./autogen.sh
 ```
-The two commands get all submodules and setup autotools.
-After this steps we are ready to configure and build the project:
+The two commands get all submodules and initialize autotools.
+After these steps we are ready to configure and build the project:
 ```
 ./configure --prefix=$HOME
 make
 make install
 ```
-We set the prefix to the home folder to install the tool in the user directory.
+We set the prefix to the home folder to install the tool in the user directory (this is optional).
 Additional configure options also allow us to point autotools to dependencies such as the boost program options library (in case they are not found automatically).

 ## Usage